 I am Special Legal Counsel to the Spokane Tribe of Indians on various natural resource matters.
-One of the matters on which I work for the Tribe concerns an inactive uranium millsite located just off the Spokane Indian Reservation, but immediately adjacent to it and to an important Reservation waterway known as Chamokane Creek.
+You may recall that last month I submitted to you a letter similar to this concerning the St. Louis Airport Site and Hazelwood Interim Storage Site EE/CA documents.
+You may also recall I explained that one of the matters on which I work for the Tribe concerns an inactive uranium millsite located just off the Spokane Indian Reservation, but immediately adjacent to it and to an important Reservation waterway known as Chamokane Creek.
 Operated for decades by Dawn Mining Company, the millsite is known to contaminate both surface and ground waters, including waters to which the Tribe holds federally protected and adjudicated rights.
 See United States v.
 Anderson, 736 F.2d 1358 (9th Cir.
 1984).
 Under its off-reservation authority, the State of Washington in February 1995 licensed Dawn to convert a vast open impoundment at the site into a disposal cell for Atomic Energy Act 11.e(2) byproduct material.
+Due to unresolved concerns for the health and safety of Reservation residents and visitors, as well as for Tribal trust resources, the Tribe has consistently opposed Dawn's waste importation proposal.

-These comments are submitted on behalf of the Spokane Tribe regarding the USACE's engineering evaluation/cost analysis (EE/CA) documents prepared in support of proposed actions to remove radioactively contaminated soils from the St. Louis Airport Site (SLAPS), the Hazelwood Interim Storage Site (HISS), and related areas.
-Although neither the SLAPS nor the HISS EE/CAs describe the presence of 11.e(2) byproduct material, discussing instead low-level waste, these comments are nonetheless submitted to raise issues of specific impacts to the Spokane Indian Reservation anticipated to be caused by alternatives which require offsite disposal, in the event removal of 11.e(2) byproduct material from those sites is contemplated.
+These comments are submitted on behalf of the Spokane Tribe regarding the USACE's Feasibility Study/Proposed Plan (FS/PP) documents prepared in support of proposed actions to remove for off-site disposal radioactively contaminated soils from the St. Louis Downtown Site (SLDS).
+Although these documents do not appear to specifically describe the presence of 11.e(2) byproduct material, these comments are nonetheless submitted to raise issues of specific impacts to the Spokane Indian Reservation anticipated to be caused by alternatives which require off-site disposal, in the event removal of 11.e(2) byproduct material from the site is contemplated.